Bustan HaGalil: History

-It was founded in 1948 by Holocaust survivors from Romania and was located on the land of the depopulated Palestinian village of Al-Manshiyya, north of the village site.
-The site had previously been used for the Sydney Smith Barracks, where the Armistice of Saint Jean d'Acre, which ended the Syria-Lebanon campaign of World War II in 1941, was signed.
+It was founded in 1948 by Holocaust survivors from Romania and was not far from the location of the deserted Arab village of Al-Manshiyya, north of the village site.
+The first arrivals used the buildings of the Sydney Smith Barracks, where the Armistice of Saint Jean d'Acre, which ended the Syria-Lebanon campaign of World War II in 1941, was signed.